 compensation of employees (CoE): sum of all employment income and not only includes wages and salaries, but also pensions and social security contributions made by employers, bonuses, and benefits in kind

-gross operating surplus (GOS): profits of all companies and public corporations, and includes profit on rental of buildings and stock appreciation because of price changes; it is officially defined as the balance between GVA and labour costs paid by producers
+gross operating surplus (GOS): profits of all companies and public corporations, and excluding profit on rental of buildings and stock appreciation; it is officially defined as the balance between GVA and labour costs paid by producers

 mixed income: income from self-employment, recognising that the income of the self-employed is a combination of wages (CoE) and profits (GOS), but it is not realistic or appropriate to split it into these two components

 taxes: compulsory, unrequited payments, in cash or in kind, made by institutional units to government; may be used to provide goods or services to other units, either individually or collectively, or to the community as a whole

 subsidies: current unrequited payments that government units make to enterprises on the basis of the levels of their production activities or the quantities or values of the goods or services, which they produce, sell or import